Ultimate Guide to Kayaks

 SOT (Sit-On-Top) kayaks are very popular today, and with good reason.

-They appeal to newcomers and those who have been paddling for years.
+They particularly appeal to newcomers, but also to those who have been paddling for years.
 The biggest advantage is how easy they are to board and get back out of.
 The cockpit is wide open.
 You don’t sit enclosed within a shell like with SIKs (Sit-In Kayaks).
 Kayak users love this, especially the newcomers.
 No-one wants to scramble into an enclosed cockpit worrying that they’re going to topple over into the water!

 SOTs also tend to have more storage space compared to their SIK enclosed counterparts.
 This is because you, the paddler, aren’t sitting inside the kayak taking up all the potential storage space.
 As you are enclosed, it’s also more difficult to access anything other than what you can reach from your seated position.